kubo/ruby-flite/README.md

 ### 0.1.0

 Almost methods were changed.

-Added methods:

-* File::Voice#speak  - talks to the PC speaker
-* File::Voice#to_speech - converts to audio data
-* String#speak  - talks to the PC speaker

-Deleted method:

-* File::Voice#speech - use File::Voice#speak or File::Voice#to_speech instead

-Changed Method:

-* String#to_speech - converts to audio data.
-Use String#speak to talk to the PC speaker
+Especially {String#to_speech} returns WAV audio data instead of speaking.
+Use {String#speak} to speak a text.

 ## License